10 facts about Spargelzeit AKA asparagus season

 6. White asparagus has to be peeled

 It may have a more delicate flavour, but white asparagus also has a thicker stalk and a tougher skin than green asparagus.
 To eat it, you need to peel it.
 Luckily for those of us with delicate hands, any asparagus-seller worth their salt will have an asparagus-peeling machine.
-The German company Hapro manufactures no fewer than nine different types of these machines.
+The German company Hapro manufactures no fewer than nine different types.

 7. When it comes to eating, simple is best